Sell-Side Advisory for AI Companies: What Founders Should Know

-In practice, a sell-side advisory engagement involves several distinct workstreams:
+In practice, a sell-side advisory engagement for an AI company involves several distinct workstreams:

 Process management.
 A well-run sale process has defined stages: teaser distribution, NDA execution, information memorandum release, management presentations, first-round bids, due diligence, final bids, and SPA negotiation.
-The advisor designs and manages this process, maintaining competitive tension while keeping the timeline on track.
+For AI companies, the advisor must also manage IP diligence and the parallel workstream of talent retention negotiations, which often proceed simultaneously with deal terms.

 Negotiation.
-The advisor negotiates on behalf of the seller — not just on price, but on the full range of deal terms: working capital adjustments, earnouts, representations and warranties, indemnification, non-compete provisions, and post-closing arrangements.
-Experienced advisors know which terms matter most and where to concede.
+The advisor negotiates on behalf of the founder — not just on price, but on the full range of deal terms including working capital adjustments, earnouts (which for AI companies may be tied to model performance metrics rather than revenue milestones), IP representations, non-compete provisions, and post-closing arrangements for the engineering and research team.

 Deal closing.
-The advisor coordinates the closing process, working with legal counsel, accountants, and the buyer’s team to resolve outstanding issues and bring the transaction to completion.
+The advisor coordinates the closing process, working with legal counsel, accountants, and the buyer’s team to resolve outstanding issues — including final IP assignment agreements and GPU infrastructure transfers — and bring the transaction to completion.

 For a comprehensive overview of the sale process itself, see our guide to selling a business.